blakelaw/blakelaw.github.io/_portfolio/nba-referee.md

 In the previous example with Petraitas, instead of the Wizard's 146-149 loss on 1/31/21 counting as a 47 point deviation, it is roughly 31 points.

 This analysis paints a much less extreme picture.
-Presented below are the top ten referee-team pairings using this revised metric:
+Presented below are the top ten referee-team pairings using this revised metric:<br><br>

 <iframe title="Largest Referee-Elo Discrepancies" aria-label="Table" id="datawrapper-chart-TPG4L" src="https://datawrapper.dwcdn.net/TPG4L/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="509" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();
 </script>